Everything PR News

 The New Authority Hierarchy

 The outlet authority ranking that guided media relations for twenty years was built on circulation, ad rates, and prestige.
 AI engines built a different ranking — weighted by what gets cited when retrieval systems answer questions in a given category.
 The Who Controls AI Answers franchise mapped this across 15+ industries — and the pattern is consistent: the outlet built for the vertical out-cites the generalist authority on every specific query.
-A placement in the leading cybersecurity trade publication that gets cited in AI answers to "what are best practices for enterprise security" is worth more than a placement in a business daily that generates impressions but no citation.
+See also How Trade Press Beat Legacy.

 What Pitching Looks Like Now